shakacode/react_on_rails/docs/tutorial.md

 # React on Rails Basic Tutorial

 This tutorial setups up a new Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.
+It is updated to 6.7.1.

 After finishing this tutorial you will get application that can do the following (live on Heroku):